Non-Human Identity Management: A Guide

 Non-human identities are digital entities that interact with systems and data, including service accounts, APIs, IoT devices, and bots.
 Unlike human users, these identities are created for applications, processes, and devices to perform specific tasks autonomously.

-Just like employee passwords act as unique identifiers for humans and give them controlled access to relevant systems, non-human identities ensure that devices and applications interact seamlessly and securely, allowing only the right machines and programs to connect with each other.
+Just like employee passwords act as unique identifiers for humans and give them controlled access to relevant systems, these identities ensure that devices and applications interact seamlessly and securely, allowing only the right machines and programs to connect with each other.

-Non-human identities have unique characteristics, including:
+Non-human entities have unique characteristics, including:

-- Machine-Readable Authentication: Typically use API keys, tokens, and certificates for authentication, designed for automated processes.
+• Machine-Readable Authentication: Typically use API keys, tokens, and certificates for authentication, designed for automated processes.

-- Automated Lifecycle Management: Managed through dynamic and automated processes, including provisioning, rotation, and de-provisioning of credentials.
+• Automated Lifecycle Management: Managed through dynamic and automated processes, including provisioning, rotation, and de-provisioning of credentials.

-- Specific Technical Roles: Created for specific technical functions such as running scripts, accessing APIs, and managing cloud resources.
+• Specific Technical Roles: Created for specific technical functions such as running scripts, accessing APIs, and managing cloud resources.

-- High Precision in Repetitive Tasks: They execute repetitive tasks with high precision and consistency, reducing the risk of errors.
+• High Precision in Repetitive Tasks: They execute repetitive tasks with high precision and consistency, reducing the risk of errors.

-- Rapid Scalability: Can be scaled up or down rapidly to meet application and service demands, often automatically.
+• Rapid Scalability: Can be scaled up or down rapidly to meet application and service demands, often automatically.

 Non-human identities encompass a wide range of entities, each playing a crucial role in modern IT environments.
 They are most prevalent in cloud services, software development, and IoT ecosystems, where automation and scalability are essential.
 Here are just a few examples: